Iowa Lakeside Laboratory conducts a variety of aquatic and terrestrial based research in the Iowa Great Lakes area.

 Recreational Assessment of the Iowa Great Lakes

 A new research project launched to understand such conditions related to Millers Bay in West Lake Okoboji.
-Summer 2020 work consisted primarily of a literature review and research to assemble a body of knowledge related to asymmetrical recreation experiences, social and environmental issues in recreation, capacity and usage concerns, case studies and examples of community-based comprehensive planning for on-water recreation.
-This literature provided a foundation for two data collection studies launched by Iowa Lakeside Laboratory: 1) observational data and 2) qualitative data from a locally distributed survey.
+Summer 2020 work focused on a literature review and research.
+The goal was to gather knowledge on asymmetrical recreation experiences, social and environmental issues, capacity and usage concerns, and case studies of community-based planning for on-water recreation.
+This review provided a foundation for two Iowa Lakeside Laboratory studies: 1) observational data and 2) qualitative data from a local survey.